phax/phoss-smp/docker/README.md

 It exposes port 8888 where Tomcat is running successfully.
 Open `http://localhost:8888` in your browser.

-## Latest version from source, XML Backend
+## Latest snapshot version from source, XML Backend

 Build the SMP from source with the XML backend using the HEAD version of the master branch (SNAPSHOT version).